 Any Young Professional (up to 5 years of working experience) and student (last year Bachelor, Master or PhD) from Denmark, Europe and other countries worldwide, with a passion for water & sustainability and intercultural teamwork.

-Prepare a motivation letter and resume, click the botton on the right, fill out the online application form and submit it.
+Prepare a motivation letter and resume, click the button on the right, fill out the online application form and submit it.

 The Wetskills organization will make a final selection among applications received, based on quality of motivation & resume.
 The organisation will also consider a good diversity of the whole group (incl. backgrounds, local/international, gender balance, etc.).